-The budget for fiscal 2015-2016 at year-end had Total Revenues 100.43% of budget, Total Expenses 106.77% of budget and Total Net Revenue 88.10% of budget.
-The District received contributed assets from developers totaling \$1,549,492 in water and sewer main extensions and \$6,000 for the Search and Rescue building accrual.
-Income before developer contributions was \$1,270,947.
+The budget for fiscal 2016-2017 at year-end had Total Revenues 113.65% of budget, Total Expenses 104.04% of budget and Total Net Revenue 134.03% of budget.
+The District received contributed assets from developers totaling \$395,100 in water and sewer main extensions and \$6,000 for the Search and Rescue building accrual.
+Income before developer contributions was \$1,888,906.

-The Operating Revenues were at 104.99% of budget and Operating Expenses were at 107.79% of budget.
-As a result, there was a \$33,503 operating loss.
-Administrative expenses for general administration were 101.23% of budget.
-The water department administration and sewer department administration came in at 97.74% of budget and 97.25% of budget respectively.
-The sewer operations expense was at 112.90% of budget.
-The water operations expense was 112.26% of budget.
+The Operating Revenues were at 109.14% of budget and Operating Expenses were at 104.68% of budget.
+As a result, there was a \$79,946 operating surplus.
+Administrative expenses for general administration were 108.22% of budget.
+The Administrative expenses were over budget in several areas.
+The sections include insurance for both property and health, administrative vehicle costs, computer hardware and software, and office building repair and maintenance.
+The additional costs were unforeseen at the time the budget was adopted and the budget was not amended.
+The water department administration and sewer department administration came in at 83.08% of budget and 97.87% of budget respectively.
+The sewer operations expense was at 114.42% of budget.
+The water operations expense was 101.65% of budget.
 The sewer and water department's operating budget is separated into seven categories: Vehicles, Operating Expenses, Repairs and Maintenance, Professional Services, Miscellaneous, Asset Replacement & Depreciation and Special Projects.